 Once cocoa beans have been graded and loaded into cargo vessels, they are shipped either in new jute bags or in bulk.
 In recent years, shipment of cocoa beans in bulk has been growing in popularity because it can be up to one third cheaper than conventional shipment in jute bags.
 Loose cocoa beans are loaded either in shipping containers or directly into the hold of the ship, the so-called "mega-bulk" method.
 The latter mode is often adopted by larger cocoa processors.

-There are only two places where cocoa futures contracts can be exchanged: ICE London Cocoa Futures (London) and ICE Futures US (New York).
-These organized exchanges provide the facility and trading platform that bring buyers and sellers together.
+These organized exchanges provide the facilities and trading platforms that bring buyers and sellers together.
 Moreover, they set and enforce rules to ensure that trading takes place in an open and competitive environment.
-For this reason, all bids and offers must be made through the Exchange's "Clearing House", either through the exchange's electronic order-entry trading system, as in London, or in a designated trading pit by open outcry, as in New York.
-As a result, the Exchange's Clearing House is acting as the buyer to all sellers and the seller to all buyers.
+For this reason, all bids and offers must be made through the Exchange's "Clearing House", via the exchange's electronic order-entry trading system.
+As a result, the Exchange's Clearing House acts as the buyer to all sellers and the seller to all buyers.

 Futures market participants fall into two general categories: commercial (i.e. hedgers) and non-commercial traders (i.e. speculators).
 Commercial traders are market participants who try to avoid or reduce a possible loss in the cash market by making counterbalancing transactions in the futures market.
 On the other hand, non-commercial traders do not produce or use a commodity, but risk their own capital by trading futures in that commodity in the hope of making a profit on price changes.